alicevision/popsift/README.md

 The caller must create a `popart::Config` struct (documented in `src/sift/sift_conf.h`) to control the behaviour of the PopSift, and instantiate an object of class `PopSift` (found in `src/sift/popsift.h`).

 After this, images can be enqueued for SIFT extraction using (`enqueue()`).
-The only valid input format is a single plane of grayscale unsigned characters.
+A valid input is a single plane of grayscale values located in host memory.
+They can passed as a pointer to unsigned char, with a value range from 0 to 255, or as a pointer to float, with a value range from 0.0f to 1.0f.

 Only host memory limits the number of images that can be enqueued.
 The `enqueue` function returns a pointer to a `SiftJob` immediately and performs the feature extraction asynchronously.
 The memory of the image passed to enqueue remains the caller's responsibility.
 Calling `SiftJob::get` on the returned job blocks until features are extracted, and returns them.